Documentation Index

 External Integrations

-FlexPrice uses a factory pattern for payment integrations supporting multiple providers:
+Flexprice uses a factory pattern for external service integrations, supporting multiple providers through specific integration implementations:

 }